-If you already have 2 Capital One credit cards, applying for another — unless it’s a business card or cobranded card — may be impossible.
-That’s where a credit card product change can come in handy.
-Because of its 2-cards-per-individual rule, Capital One has made changing cards easy.
+If you already have two Capital One credit cards, applying for another — unless it’s a business card or cobranded card — may be impossible.
+That’s why a credit card product change can come in handy.
+Because of its two-cards-per-individual rule, Capital One has made changing cards easy.

 Capital One product change: How to request one

 Get your Capital One product change in three ways:

 - With a targeted offer.
 Sometimes, you could receive a prequalified targeted offer on your mail or with a banner on your online account.
 Follow the instructions to make the product change.